sohail78692/netflix-clone/README.md

 </p>

 <p align="center">
-  Made with ❤️ for learning purposes
+  Made with ❤️ by Sohail for learning purposes
 </p>